 The Java Card OS supports a proprietary "Java Card native" mode.
 The OS provides an APDU command to activate the native mode.
 In this mode, full privacy is provided by removing any means to get tracking information.
 In particular, no GP functions and no TOE identification commands are available.

 LDS-API

 The Java Card OS supports a proprietary accelerated API for ICAO DOC 9303 ([DOC9303]) compliant secure messaging and session key derivation.
-Also additionally provides collection of methods to handle Read Binary commands by the platform.
-Native Read Binary supports file data read out up to 64kB.

 PACE API